Pope Paul VI: Cardinal

-On 20 June 1958, Saul Alinsky recalled meeting with Montini: "I had three wonderful meetings with Montini and I am sure that you have heard from him since".
-Alinsky also wrote as follows to George Shuster, two days before the papal conclave that elected John XXIII: "No, I don’t know who the next Pope will be, but if it’s to be Montini, the drinks will be on me for years to come."
+On 20 June 1958, Saul Alinsky recalled meeting with Montini: "I had three wonderful meetings with Montini and I am sure that you have heard from him since."
+Alinsky also wrote to George Nauman Shuster, two days before the papal conclave that elected John XXIII: "No, I don't know who the next Pope will be, but if it's to be Montini, the drinks will be on me for years to come."

-Although some cardinals seem to have viewed him as papabile, a likely candidate to become pope, and although he may consequently have received some votes in the 1958 conclave, Montini was not yet a cardinal, which made him an unlikely choice.
+Although some cardinals seem to have viewed Montini as a likely papabile candidate, possibly receiving some votes in the 1958 conclave, he had the handicap of not yet being a cardinal.
 Angelo Roncalli was elected pope on 28 October 1958 and took the name John XXIII.
-On 17 November 1958, L'Osservatore Romano announced a consistory for the creation of new cardinals.
-Montini's name led the list.
-When the pope raised Montini to the cardinalate on 15 December 1958, he became Cardinal-Priest of Ss.
+On 17 November 1958, L'Osservatore Romano announced a consistory for the creation of new cardinals, with Montini at the top of the list.
+When the Pope raised Montini to the cardinalate on 15 December 1958, he became Cardinal-Priest of Ss.
 Silvestro e Martino ai Monti.
-The pope appointed him simultaneously to several Vatican congregations which resulted in many visits by Montini to Rome in the coming years.
+The Pope appointed him simultaneously to several Vatican congregations, drawing him frequently to Rome in the coming years.

-As a Cardinal, Montini journeyed to Africa (1962), where he visited Ghana, Sudan, Kenya, Congo, Rhodesia, South Africa, and Nigeria.
-After this journey, John XXIII called Montini to a private audience for a debriefing on his trip which lasted for several hours.
-In fifteen other trips he visited Brazil (1960) and the USA (1960), including New York City, Washington DC, Chicago, the University of Notre Dame in Indiana, Boston, Philadelphia, and Baltimore.
-While a cardinal, he usually vacationed in Engelberg Abbey, a secluded Benedictine monastery in Switzerland.
+Cardinal Montini journeyed to Africa in 1962, visiting Ghana, Sudan, Kenya, Congo, Rhodesia, South Africa, and Nigeria.
+After this journey, John XXIII called Montini to a private audience to report on his trip, speaking for several hours.
+In fifteen other trips, he visited Brazil (1960) and the USA (1960), including New York City, Washington DC, Chicago, the University of Notre Dame in Indiana, Boston, Philadelphia, and Baltimore.
+He usually vacationed in Engelberg Abbey, a secluded Benedictine monastery in Switzerland.